romanjrdykyj/select2dot1/README.md

 ## Introduction

-Select2dot1 give you a customizable single/multiple select box with support for searching, group option, extra info and avatar.
-Select2dot1 works using overlay (web, desktop) and modal (mobile) and is fully customizable by settings and builder.
+Select2dot1 gives you a customizable single/multiple select box with support for searching, group option, extra info and avatar.
+Select2dot1 utilizes overlays on (web, desktop) and modal for mobile.
+Its entirely customizable through settings and builder.

 Demo web example: https://select2dot1.site